 Inclusion happens when everyone in your company understands the value of hiring a diverse workforce.
 Include regular training focusing on disability awareness and inclusion.
 Many SUSE members can offer this training.
 SUSE also offers employers a quality training programme for the managers of organisations who undertake the Inclusive Workplace Award.

 Consider an Award scheme or a national initiative

 SUSE has developed the Inclusive Workplace Award.
-Working towards the award allows you to review your practices and give managers training to increase their confidence in supporting people who have disabilities or long term conditions.
-It also allows you to link up with a Supported Employment agency who can support you to recruit and retain employees with a disability.
+Working towards the award allows you to review your practices and give managers training to increase their confidence in supporting disabled people and people with long term conditions.
+It also allows you to link up with a Supported Employment agency who can support you to recruit and retain disabled employees.

-SUSE also runs DuoDay once a year – the next is in May 2019.
+SUSE also runs DuoDay once a year – the next is on Thursday 18th November 2021.
 This a great way to promote your organisation as inclusive and committed to diversity.
-It also allow a young person with a disability to learn about your organisation.
+It also allow a young disabled person to learn about your organisation.